 Walkaway is a deliberately discuss-able book, and it is being discussed.

 - Vector #288, on Future Economics, contains Kirsten Bussière's essay 'Digital Humanity: Collaborative Capital Resistance in Cory Doctorow’s Walkaway.'
+Now also online.

 - The book was the subject of a Crooked Timber seminar.

 - The economist Alberto Cottica has written extensively and illuminatingly about the economic themes of Walkaway.